Free forever · No card · No trial

 The math, up front

-Pricing reflects Square’s publicly advertised tiers as of May 2026.
-Verify directly at squareup.com/pricing.
+Square pricing reflects Square’s publicly published rates and plans as of June 2026.
+Verify directly at squareup.com/pricing and squareup.com/invoices/pricing.

 If you’re on Square Invoices Free

-You stay at $0/mo — and gain scheduling, recurring billing, deposits, a real CRM, engagement tracking, and Google review automation.
-Stuff Square charges $35/mo for, or doesn’t ship at all.
+You stay at $0/mo — and gain a real CRM, job scheduling, calendar sync, deposit-on-estimate workflow, engagement tracking, and Google review automation.
+Things Square Invoices simply doesn’t do, at any tier.

 If you were about to upgrade to Jobber/HCP